LAST UPDATED: JUN 28 2023

 See More Details on Amazon: >> Stanley FatMax Utility Knife (With Blade Wiper) <<

-See a utility knife in action:
+See an utility knife in action:

-5. The Mallet
+5. Mallet

 Mallets are similar to hammers, but perform better at specific tasks, especially jointing.